MOHAMMED9222/reading-notes-/code-201/201class9.md

 < FORM >
 All forms start with a < form > element.
 It's a container element like a < section > or < footer > element, but specifically for containing forms; it also supports some specific attributes to configure the way the form behaves

+**addEventListener()**

+Two parameters: the name of the event we want to register this handler for, and the code that comprises the handler function we want to run in response to it.

+**EVENT**

+Inside an event handler function, you'll see a parameter specified with a name such as event, evt, or e.
+This is called the event object, and it is automatically passed to event handlers to provide extra features and information.

 ## THINGS I WANT TO KNOW
 -_-
 GIThub doesnt like < > spaced together